blkluv/Aptos3/README.md

-# Scholarship Platform Frontend
+# Public Opinion Poll Frontend

-This project is the frontend interface for the **StudyScholarships** smart contract built on the Aptos blockchain.
-It allows users to create, view, apply for, and distribute scholarships in a decentralized way.
-The project is developed using **React** and **TypeScript**, with **Ant Design** for the user interface and **Aptos SDK** for blockchain interactions.
+This project is the frontend interface for the **Public Opinion Poll** smart contract built on the Aptos blockchain.
+It enables users to create, participate in, and view the results of polls in a decentralized manner.
+The application is developed using **React** and **TypeScript**, utilizing **Ant Design** for the user interface and **Aptos SDK** for blockchain interactions.

 ## Features

-- **Create Scholarships**: Donors can create scholarships by specifying the amount, eligibility criteria, and duration.
+- **Create Polls**: Users can create new polls by specifying the question and options.
-- **View Scholarships**: Applicants can browse available scholarships, including detailed information about each one.
+- **Vote on Polls**: Participants can cast their votes for options in open polls.
-- **Apply for Scholarships**: Eligible students can apply for scholarships by submitting their academic information.
+- **View Poll Results**: Users can view the total votes for each option and overall results for the polls.
-- **Distribute Scholarships**: Donors can distribute funds to qualified recipients.
+- **Close Polls**: Poll creators can close polls once the voting period is over.
-- **Emergency Close**: Donors can close a scholarship and withdraw remaining funds if needed.
+- **Voter Identification**: Votes are associated with users' DID strings for identity verification.

 ## Prerequisites